-Fertility: Rain waters the ground, leading to fertility of plants.
+Fertility: Rainwaters the ground, leading to the fertility of plants.
 Similarly, rain on your wedding day can signify fertility.

-Although rain may bring your good luck, that does not mean the possibility of it being inconvenient is eliminated.
-Here are some tips to help your day run seamlessly if the rain insists on falling.
+Although rain may bring you good luck, that does not mean the possibility of it being inconvenient is eliminated.
+Here are some tips to help your wedding day run seamlessly if the rain insists on falling.